MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADDINS <IMicrosoftGraphAddIn\[]>: Defines custom behavior that a consuming service can use to call an app in specific contexts.
+`ADDINS <IMicrosoftGraphAddIn[]>`: Defines custom behavior that a consuming service can use to call an app in specific contexts.
 For example, applications that can render file streams may set the addIns property for its 'FileHandler' functionality.
 This will let services like Microsoft 365 call the application in the context of a document the user is working on.
   - `[Id <String>]`:
   - `[Properties <IMicrosoftGraphKeyValue[]>]`:
-    - `[Key <String>]`: Key for the key-value pair.
+    - `[Key <String>]`: Contains the name of the field that a value is associated with.
+When a sign in or domain hint is included in the sign-in request, corresponding fields are included as key-value pairs.
+Possible keys: Login hint present, Domain hint present.
-    - `[Value <String>]`: Value for the key-value pair.
+    - `[Value <String>]`: Contains the corresponding value for the specified key.
+The value is true if a sign in hint was included in the sign-in request; otherwise false.
+The value is true if a domain hint was included in the sign-in request; otherwise false.
   - `[Type <String>]`:

-APPMANAGEMENTPOLICIES <IMicrosoftGraphAppManagementPolicy1\[]>: The appManagementPolicy applied to this service principal.
+`APPMANAGEMENTPOLICIES <IMicrosoftGraphAppManagementPolicy[]>`: The appManagementPolicy applied to this service principal.
   - `[Description <String>]`: Description for this policy.
 Required.
   - `[DisplayName <String>]`: Display name for this policy.
 Required.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`: Collection of application and service principals to which a policy is applied.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[IsEnabled <Boolean?>]`: Denotes whether the policy is enabled.
   - `[Restrictions <IMicrosoftGraphAppManagementConfiguration>]`: appManagementConfiguration